fonteeboa/gpt4all-mark-one/README.md

-# 🧠 Projeto GPT4All com Flask e Docker 💡
+# 🧠 GPT4All Mark One 💡

 For the English version of this README, click [here](README_EN.md).